zteoh/choretracker-react-starter/README.md

 Run all three model tests by executing `rake test:units` on the command line and make sure everything is passing.

-16. Before we go, let's check the testing coverage.
+15. Before we go, let's check the testing coverage.
 To do this, go to the coverage directory of the project, open the file `index.html` in your browser, click on the models tab and view the coverage for your models.
-Make sure you have 100% coverage for the chores and tasks models.
-Be able to explain to a TA why you don't have 100% coverage on the child model.
+Standard procedure is to ensure 100% test coverage for all of our lines of code, but notice one of the models is not at 100%!
+This is because we added the `points_earned` method without any test cases (which is not good).
+Add in some test cases to ensure that this model is back up to 100% test coverage.

 Then merge back to master and get the lab checked-off.